 Now is a great time to sell your home!
 The level of inventory is very low and many buyers are looking for homes.
-Below are the basic steps to sell your home.
+The following are the basic 8 steps to sell your home.

 Step 1 Initial Consultation

 To sell or not to sell…If you are wondering, contact me and request a no-obligation, free initial consultation.
 You may have many questions about selling your home.
 How much will I net from the transaction?
 Can I afford to buy a home I love after selling my current home?
-Should I add a room instead of selling?
 Can I buy my new home before selling my current home?
 I will try answering all your questions and walk you through your options.

 Step 2 Set the List Price of Your Home